hSaria/ChromaTerm/README.md

 ct ssh somewhere
 ```

-You can also pipe data into `ct`, but beware that some programs behave differently
+You can also pipe data into `ct`, but some programs behave differently when piped,
-when piped, like `less` would output the entire file.
+like `less` would output the entire file.

 ```shell
 echo "Jul 14 12:28:19  Message from 1.2.3.4: Completed successfully" | ct